 Dutch Bank ING Commits to Phasing Out Oil and Gas Financing by 2040, Boosting Renewable Investments

-Dutch lender ING has announced a comprehensive climate strategy update, revealing plans to cease financing oil and gas exploration and production by 2040.
+Dutch lender has announced a comprehensive climate strategy update, revealing plans to cease financing oil and gas exploration and production by 2040.
 In an interview with Reuters, ING's Chief Executive, Steven van Rijswijk, disclosed that the bank aims to triple its new lending to over the next two years.

 The move aligns with growing pressures from investors and regulators urging banks to adopt environmentally friendly practices.
 Many financial institutions are exploring ways to tighten lending criteria for companies in high-emission sectors unless they demonstrate a clear transition plan toward achieving net-zero emissions.